frodosghost/SoYoureGettingAWebsite/chapters/06-TrackingMeasurement.md

 Data happens and you should trust it for what it is: a broad stroke view of how users are using your website.
 Don't guess browsing patterns.
 Take it as it is and make changes according to what you see.

-You are creating your website for your users, so serve their needs and interests.
+> You are creating your website for your users, so serve their needs and interests.

 We still like to guess what our users are getting from our site.
 We cannot get inside their minds to understand what they see.
 That is not our job.
 Every user has different intentions when they visit your site, which is why following the statistics makes sense.
 If you were after one user you approach them directly.

-Following the statistics allows us to see what is generally happening with the site, trial changes to see if it affects browsing patterns and get back to our real business of making money.
+Following the statistics allows us to see what is generally happening with the site, trial changes to see if it affects browsing patterns, and make changes to engage more visitors.

 By getting dwelling on the usage of a single user we can miss the overall focus of what we are achieving.